lauralorenz/sig-multicluster-site-proposal/site-src/contributing/faq.md

    The [Github releases][2] page shows all the releases.

 * **Q: Which Kubernetes versions are supported?<br>**
-  A: Generally, we support Kubernetes 1.21+ as the Multicluster API requires support for the [Kubernetes EndpointSlices][3].
+  A: Generally, the About and Multicluster Services APIs support Kubernetes 1.21+ as the Multicluster API requires support for the [Kubernetes EndpointSlices][3].

 [1]: https://github.com/kubernetes-sigs/mcs-api
 [2]: https://github.com/kubernetes-sigs/mcs-api/releases